Z-KN/CS525-Project/README.md

 # CS525-Project

+## Raft-Lite?
+Raft-Lite was written by Nikolas Lamb (original here: https://github.com/nikwl/raft-lite) and is being modified to use Berkeley Sockets instead of 0MQ
+For now, though, we can stick to using broadcasts over 0MQ

 ## How to run the emulation
 ### First, set up the broadcasting nodes
 I usually run bluetooth\_broadcast\_node.py on vm 20